"Would a just God send good people

 existence of a hunted man."

-Your standard of justice is most likely higher than Al Capone's, but God's is much
+Your standard of justice is most likely higher than Al Capone's, but God's

 higher still.
 In fact, the Bible says that God's standard of

 justice is absolute perfection and defines sin as anything that falls short of it, including

 5:21-22).
 The Bible adds that everyone has sinned (Romans

 3:22) and that the penalty mandated for sin is death (Romans

 6:23).
 That's the bad news.